adrinux/momod/README.md

 ### Setting up Wireguard on your client

-If you've not previosly set up Wireguard, run these commands on your local Ansible control host (your desktop, laptop etc where you've installed Momod:
+If you've not previosly set up Wireguard, run these commands on your local Ansible control host (your desktop, laptop etc where you've installed Momod) - from here on referred to as the Wireguard 'client':

 ```bash
 sudo -s